kitbagjs/router/docs/core-concepts/defining-routes.md

 ## Route Names

 Providing the `name` property for each route ensures that we have a way of programmatically navigating.
-Having names for parent routes also ensures that the parent is part of the hierarchal key of any child routes.

 With the example user routes above